mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 - Participating in Mautic sprints and training events.
 - Participating in Mautic-related forums, mailing lists, wikis, websites, chat channels, bugs, group or person-to-person meetings, and Mautic-related correspondence.

-We invite all those who participate in Mautic activities online to help us create safe and positive experiences for everyone, everywhere.
+We invite all those who participate in Mautic activities online to help Mautic create safe and positive experiences for everyone, everywhere.

 Open Source & Culture Citizenship
 *********************************